-- the option for alternative routes of travel in case of bad weather or construction delays or even wrecks along the road that he plans to use.
+- the option for alternative routes of travel in case of bad weather, construction delays, or even wrecks along the roads he plans to use.

-With today's many sources of the latest weather for every zip-code in the country, via email, web sites via Wi-Fi, TV stations, and more, there is really no good excuse for not knowing what your weather is supposed to be.
+With today's many sources of the latest weather for every zip-code in the country, via email, websites via Wi-Fi, TV stations, and more, there is really no good excuse for not knowing what the weather is supposed to be.

-Several times I have left one campground for another a day early in order to avoid an impending bad storm on my originally planned day of travel.
+Several times I have left one campground for another a day early, to avoid an impending bad storm on my originally planned day of travel.